Scenic USA - Washington

 Photo by Jim Stiles

 Words aren’t adequate to sufficiently describe the powerful forces of flowing water.
-But here in eastern Washington the scablands of Cheney-Palouse are a great example of what a massive flood will do.
-One of the catastrophic ice age events saw incredible amounts of water sweep across the tilted surface of the Palouse, strip away hundreds of feet of topsoil and carve up layers of ancient basalt, creating coulees and steep-walled canyons.
+But here in eastern Washington the scablands of Cheney-Palouse offer a great example of what a massive flood will do.
+One of the world's most catastrophic ice age events saw incredible amounts of water sweep across the tilted surface of the Palouse, Palouse Falls - Palouse Falls State Park, LaCrosse, Washington stripping away hundreds of feet of topsoil, carving up layers of ancient basalt, and creating the area's remarkable coulees and steep-walled canyons.

-This view captures the Palouse River and canyon in southeast Washington, an area created during the Pleistocene Epoch.
-Weaknesses in the Columbia Basin basalt (lava beds over 6,000 feet in depth) gave way to the force flood waters, seen in today’s channeled scablands.
+This view captures the Palouse River Canyon in southeast Washington, an area created by erosional forces long ago.
+Weaknesses in the Columbia Basin basalt, where lava beds sometimes reach over 6000 feet in depth, gave way to the forces of flood waters.
+The aftermath is still seen in today’s channeled scablands.

 Not all of the Palouse Region is scarred badlands.
 Rolling hills of beautiful farmland on the Palouse are important for grain production.
-This basin-and-butte topography offers a long list of dramatic scenery.
-The Palouse River Canyon and Palouse Falls are two of the area’s very impressive natural wonders.
+But here in southeastern Washington the basin-and-butte topography offers an impressive list of dramatic topographical sites.
+The Palouse River Canyon and Palouse Falls are two of the area’s majestic natural wonders.

 All Rights Reserved